Tag: psychedelic art

 Thailand

-Mandala art originated in India that became a spiritual and ritual symbol of Buddhism that spread to Tibet, Nepal, China, Korea, and Japan.
+Mandala art originated in India and became a spiritual and ritual symbol of Buddhism that spread to Tibet, Nepal, China, Korea, and Japan.
 The image first appeared in the Rig Veda in the 1st century BCE.
 Mandalas are a symbolic diagram used in the performance of sacred rites and meditation.
-They represented – Fullness, Wholeness, Infinity – the feeling you may receive during your psychedelic journey.
+They represented – Fullness, Wholeness, and Infinity – the feelings you may receive during your psychedelic journey.
 Mandala art is closely associated with the practice of meditation.
 The three types of mandalas are: Sand mandala, Healing mandala, Teaching mandala.
-Just like “The flower of life”, Mandala has a circular, geometric design that symbolizes the ideal state of Universe.
+Just like “The flower of life”, Mandala has a circular, geometric design that symbolizes the ideal state of the Universe.
 Mehndi mandala art painted on hands looks very similar to the visual feeling of geometric patterns seen on hands during the psychedelic journey.

 #5 Ancient Persians:

 The ancient Persians used opium and other psychoactive substances for medicinal and spiritual rituals.
 (Islam became the dominant religion in the Persian Empire after the Arab conquests of the seventh century.
 The first Persian Empire was shaped by Zoroastrianism.
 The Persian-speaking world became predominantly Muslim in the mid-seventh century.)
-When we look at production of Qurʼān manuscripts with elaborate calligraphic, biomorphic and decorative motifs we can see many repetitive geometric designs painted in several colors and gold that has evolved into a high art.
+When we look at the production of Qurʼān manuscripts with elaborate calligraphic, biomorphic, and decorative motifs we can see many repetitive geometric designs painted in several colors and gold that have evolved into a high art.
 You can see pages at the Library of Congress.

 history of psychedelic art blog

-This is a fascinating book written by Keith Critchlow who researched Islamic art, and connected geometric patterns and sacred geometry to help us understand the creation of the Universe.
+This is a fascinating book written by Keith Critchlow who researched Islamic art and connected geometric patterns and sacred geometry to help us understand the creation of the Universe.
 The author illustrated the patterns’ construction, which is useful for any artist interested in geometric designs and architecture.
-From the book’s description: “Numerous drawings connect the art of Islam to the Pythagorean science of mathematics, and through these images we can see how an Earth-centered view of the cosmos provides renewed significance to those number patterns produced by the orbits of the planets.
+From the book’s description: “Numerous drawings connect the art of Islam to the Pythagorean science of mathematics, and through these images, we can see how an Earth-centered view of the cosmos provides renewed significance to those number patterns produced by the orbits of the planets.
 The author shows the essential philosophical and practical basis of every art creation–whether a tile, carpet, or wall–and how this use of mathematical tessellations affirms the essential unity of all things.
 An invaluable study for all those interested in sacred art, Islamic Patterns is also a rich source of inspiration for artists and designers.”
 Available on Amazon.

 If you’re in Europe, You can see Islamic designs in situ in Spain.
 One of the most famous fortresses is Alhambra in Granada, Spain.
 It was the inspiration for the famous artist- M.C.
 Escher.
 He studied Moorish tessellations in Alhambra to create his original drawings.

-Here you can see one of geometric and biomorphic designs at the Alhambra, Granada.
+Here you can see one of the geometric and biomorphic designs at the Alhambra, Granada.
 These numerous designs decorate all walls and ceilings in many churches I visited in Spain.
 These ornate decorations are colored in other mosques.
 Such decorations give an amazing feeling of the divine existence once inside the church.
 I don’t know if it’s because such decorum is very different from the Italian Renaissance and Baroque art or simply the fact that the divine nature of the Universe reflects itself in these beautiful patterns.

 Escher’s art from the Magic Mirror Book on Amazon.